 Koichi Takada is a member of a new generation of architects that aim to ‘naturalise’ architecture in the urban environment – an approach he developed after living in cities of high urbanization: Tokyo, New York and London.

 Sydney based Koichi Takada Architects was established in 2008, celebrating its 10th anniversary this year.
 Through a series of award-winning designs, the growing practice is gaining an international reputation and is about to change the skylines of Sydney, Brisbane, Tokyo, Los Angeles and Mexico City.

-Recent projects include Crown Group’s Infinity in Green Square, a $525 million futuristic mixed use development, shapes like a giant loop, nicknamed The Doughnut; another is Arc in Sydney CBD, the a 22-storey building podium with a series of layered brick masonry arches and public rooftop gardens in striking curved white rib cages.
+Recent projects include Crown Group’s Infinity in Green Square, a $525 million futuristic mixed-use development, shapes like a giant loop, nicknamed The Doughnut; another is Arc in Sydney CBD, the 22-storey building podium with a series of layered brick masonry arches and public rooftop gardens in striking curved white rib cages.

 In collaboration with world-renowned Japanese architect Kengo Kuma, the practice has recently won a new landmark development in Waterloo.
 Koichi Takada Architects is also working on six interiors of the National Museum of Qatar currently under construction in Doha; the external architecture designed by the 2008 Pritzker Prize winner, French architect Jean Nouvel.

 For more information, please visit WISH Magazine June 2018